piisa/pii-transform/doc/policies.md

 above.
 If a PII type has no entry in the placeholder file, the `label` policy will be used.

-If no placeholder file is indicated in the policy, the module uses a [default placeholder file].
+If no placeholder file is indicated in the policy, the module uses only the [default placeholder file].

 ## synthetic